By MICK ROBERTS ©

-The sprightly old landladies kept a tight rein on the operations of their pub, and it was reported that Margaret’s walking stick was often used threateningly as a deterrent to unruly behaviour from the hard drinking wharfies.
+The sprightly old landladies kept a tight rein on the operations of their pub, and it was reported that her walking stick was often used threateningly as a deterrent to unruly behaviour from the hard drinking wharfies.

 ON Monday last, in Melbourne, the High Court of Australia gave a decision, against Miss Margaret Julia Bowles, well known hotel-keeper of South Brisbane; on Tuesday, Miss Bowles was dead!
 The court judgement and her death, climaxed a 90 years-long life that had had more than the average in court experiences; for, from the time she was a young girl in Ireland, Margaret Bowles seemed fated to have to do with evictions, and court actions, and bailiffs and fights, and such exciting episodes as most of us miss in plodding our humdrum way through life.